smahadwale2001/Password-Generator/README.md

 # passlist
-This tool can br used to make passwords for bruteforce attack or hydra.
+This tool can be used to make passwords for bruteforce attack or hydra.
 Just type python hdm.py
 Then you will be ask for minimum and maximum length.(It should be between 0-20) Then enter a character option.